minmaxw1024/arcane-tome/posts/relearn_react_10.md

 ---
 title: Relearn React 10
 published_at: 2024-11-25T15:00:00.000Z
-snippet: Relearning React from react.dev
+snippet: Relearning React from react.dev, yes, arrays.
 ---

 ## From "Updating Arrays in State"